nimroddanielmaayan/node-farm/notes.md

 - It's important for a good back end dev to know how to build both APIs and SSRs

-- An important note: If we want to build a server that will supply the same data to different types of clients (like a browser and also a native mobile app), we need to build an API, not an SSR, since only browsers can render HTML
+- An important note: If we want to build a server that will supply the same data to different types of clients (like a browser and also a native mobile app), we need to build an API, not an SSR, since only browsers can recieve and render HTML

 - Some companies\people don't even have a front end, and only build APIs in order to sell access to their data to others.
 This is called a "headless" approach